 Free-range chickens have 21% less total fat, 30% less saturated fat and 28% fewer calories than their factory-farmed counterparts. v Eggs from poultry raised on pasture have 10% less fat, 40% more vitamin A and 400% more omega-3′s.

-Conventionally-raised animals are much more likely to have liver disease, carry e-coli bacteria, and other dangerous consequences of living in a factory-farming environment.
+Conventionally-raised animals are much more likely to have liver disease, carry life-threatening strains of e-coli bacteria, and other dangerous consequences of living in a factory-farming environment.
 Add in the growth hormones and antibiotics, and we’re still not through listing the nasties of conventionally-raised meats.
 In fact, another problem with meat has caused professional athletes a lot of trouble.
 From The Healthy Home Economist: